Pabitra03/FOCUS-TIMER/README.md

 # ⏱️ Focus Timer (Pomodoro Style)

-A sleek and responsive **Focus Timer** Built with **HTML, CSS, and JavaScript**, it helps boost productivity through timed focus and break sessions — right in your browser.
+A clean and simple**Focus Timer** Built with **HTML, CSS, and JavaScript**, it helps boost productivity through timed focus and break sessions — right in your browser.

 ---